pjstadig/tim-clojure-1.0-snapshot/example/README.markdown

 This is the "shared everything" example of using Clojure with Terracotta.
 The goal is to have multiple VMs working together in the same shared, global context through Terracotta.
 This means that everything in the Clojure environment should be shared by default.
 I have worked out the class replacement for a TIM, and I have created a few replacement classes so that Clojure will play nicely with Terracotta.
 There are still some issues:

-1. A roadblock at the moment is the root bindings for *in*, *out* and *err*.
+1. A roadblock at the moment is the root bindings for `*in*`, `*out*` and `*err*`.
 They cannot be shared, but there is no way to mark the root binding (just for those Vars) as transient.
-The workaround for the moment is to just leave the root bindings nil and bind the values manually (hence the 'tc-repl.clj' file).
+The workaround for the moment is to just leave the root bindings nil and bind the values manually (hence the `tc-repl.clj` file).

 2. Agents and Atoms are not yet supported.
 They still use some non-portable classes (from Terracotta's perspective) that need to be removed.